pic

 B = @task job_B(1) # B's task takes 1 second

-Once tasks are defined, the first step for their computation is to schedule them.
-This means the task is added to the queue of operations the computer's processor will execute.
-Essentially, scheduling instructs the machine to compute a task as soon as a thread becomes available.
+Once a task is defined, the first step for its computation is scheduling it.
+This means the task is added to the queue of operations awaiting execution by the computer's processor.
+Then, as soon as a thread becomes available, the machine begins its computation.

 Importantly, multiple tasks can be processed concurrently, without implying that they'll be computed simultaneously.
 Indeed, this is the case in a single-thread session.
 The distinction can be understood through an analogy with juggling: a juggler manages multiple balls at the same time, but only holds one ball at any given moment.
 Similarly, multiple tasks can be processed simultaneously, even when only one is actively executing on the CPU.

-Although true parallelism isn't feasible in single-threaded sessions, concurrency can still offer some benefits.
-This is due to the possibility of task switching, which is enabled by a task yielding mechanism.
-When a task becomes idle, it can voluntarily relinquish control of the thread, allowing other tasks to utilize the thread's time.
+The implication of this statement is that true parallelism isn't feasible in single-threaded sessions.
+Nonetheless, concurrency can still improve efficiency through task switching.
+This is enabled by a task-yielding mechanism: when a task becomes idle (e.g., waiting for input or data), it can voluntarily relinquish control of the thread, allowing other tasks to utilize the thread's time.
 By fostering a cooperative approach, concurrency ensures plenty of computer resource utilization at any given time.

 In the following, we describe this mechanism in more detail.